nebudev14/Music-Player/README.md

 Submission for Surprise Hacks 2021, hosted by MLH.

 #### About
-* Software for taking button input written in Ardruino language
+* Software for taking button input written using Arduino's software library
 * Software for playing music was written in Python, using the win32 API
 * Both scripts communicated to each other through the serial port.
 * First Overall at Surprise Hacks by MLH